Granite Worktops for the Kitchen – Price Factors

-Another advantage of using only one piece is that the colouring will be more uniform than if multiple slabs are used.
-Each piece of granite is unique in its colouring and therefore any variations across slabs placed next to each other will also be more obvious.
-So the bigger the slab the more costly it will be, because it needs to be made from a larger piece of granite and it’s also more difficult to work with larger slabs than smaller ones.
+Another advantage of using only one piece is that the coloring will be more uniform than if multiple slabs are used.
+Each piece of granite is unique in its coloring and therefore any variations across slabs placed next to each other will also be more obvious.
+So the bigger the slab the more costly it will be because it needs to be made from a larger piece of granite and it’s also more difficult to work with larger slabs than smaller ones.

 Granite is available in a variety of hues – but some of them are less common than others and therefore carry a heftier price tag.
-How readily available certain colours, or shades, of granite are will affect the price you pay.
+How readily available certain colors or shades, of granite are, will affect the price you pay.

 Origins and supplier

 Most granite slabs are imported from India, Brazil, and Canada as well as other countries.
 The supplier you choose and the volume of granite they handle will also affect the price you pay for granite worktops.

 The grade – or quality – of the granite slabs you choose for your kitchen worktops will also affect the overall cost.
 Quality usually refers to the strength of the granite and also possibly any special treatment it has undergone.
 For example, special sealing treatments are sometimes applied so that the granite worktops are more resistant to chipping and scratching and will not require resealing for at least 10 years.
 The price tag on such premium granite worktops will reflect this added protection.

 If you’re remodeling your kitchen but don’t plan to remain in your home in the long term then opt for readily available and non-exclusive colors which will keep the cost down.
 If you plan to stay in your home and see granite worktops as an investment, choose the best quality you can afford.
 Granite is long-lasting and will not normally require replacing within your lifetime.